-The Heroes and Scoundrels project offers you everything needed to create a stimulating IJPC class:
+The Heroes and Scoundrels Journalist in Popular Culture Project offers you everything needed to create a stimulating IJPC class:

 The book itself, which brings the IJPC into the field of journalism studies - Heroes and Scoundrels: The Image of the Journalist in Popular Culture by Matthew C. Ehrlich and Joe Saltzman.
 The introduction, six chapters, and the conclusion create an automatic semester-long outline for you.
 A syllabus is available upon request.